GuintherKovalski/MLops/README.md

 Edit the configuration file in `data/hiper_parameters/parameters.json` to use different parameters/models.

-Edit the configuration file in `data/configurations/configurations.json` with the **experiment name** you are bout to run.
+Edit the configuration file in `data/configurations/configurations.json` with the **experiment name** you are about to run.

 run `bash run_container.sh`